Is this online guitar training program worth the monthly subscription?

-- Pick genres or style to focus on (R&B, Rock, Folk Music, etc)
+Pick genres or style to focus on (R&B, Rock, Folk Music, etc)

-- Pick skill to focus on (Speed, Lead.
-Etc)
+- Pick skill to focus on (Speed, Lead, Singing & Playing, etc)

 Skill Level: Beginners to Advanced Players and Experts

 - Affordable Cost – Yearly Price Offers Bigger Savings Over GuitarTricks (Plus Get 10% Off With the Link Above)

 - Bridges the Gap Between Private and Online Tutorials Through Their Live Lessons

 - Mobile-Ready – Watch on Phone/Tablet Easily

 - Learn to Play Your Preferred Style Of Music

-- Separate Lessons on More Specific Skills (like lead, speed, etc)
+- Separate Lessons on More Specific Skills (like lead, speed, singing while playing, etc)

-- Comes with a lot of bonus materials such as jam tracks, games, community forum, and many more
+- Comes with a lot of bonus materials such as jam tracks, games, community forum, and much more

 - A LOT of material to go through with multiple instructors

 - Can be difficult to choose where to start, who to watch and where to go next

 - Excellent selection of songs to learn, but not too many.
 It will leave you wanting for more

 - You are a complete beginner and don’t know where to start

 - You want to master a specific style of music such as Soul or R&B which other programs don’t teach

 - You want to sing and play the guitar together like a seasoned pro

 - You want to learn from real musicians that actually work in the music industry